Gulf Cooperation Council: Objectives

 Oman announced in December 2006 that it would not be able to meet the 2010 target date for a common currency.
 Following the announcement that the central bank for the monetary union would be located in Riyadh, Saudi Arabia, rather than in the UAE, they announced their withdrawal from the monetary union project in May 2009.
 The name Khaleeji has been proposed as a name for this currency.
-If realized, the GCC monetary union would be the second-largest supranational monetary union in the world, measured by the GDP of the common-currency area.
+If realized, the GCC monetary union would be the second-largest supranational monetary union in the world, measured by the GDP of the common-currency area, following the Eurozone.